kepler16/kl/docs/network-topology.md

 Substituting all occurrences of `example` with the service name (i.e. `example`) and `8080` with whatever port the process is bound to on your host.

-> Note that because the Traefik proxy is running in the docker network, you need to refer to your host machine as `host.docker.internal` instead of the normal `localhost` or `127.0.0.1`.
+> Note that because the Traefik proxy is running in the docker network you need to refer to your host machine as `host.docker.internal` instead of the normal `localhost` or `127.0.0.1`.

 Traefik will automatically detect the file change and reconfigure itself.